rasbot/meme-generator/README.md

 # Meme Generation

 Memes are generated using a Flask app.
 The app.py script can be launched in the terminal, and a local URL will be generated which can be opened in a browser.

+## Setup

+To run this project, make sure all packages in the `requirements.txt` file are installed to the specified versions.
+This was generated from a virtual environment running Python 3.9 using the `pip freeze > requirements.txt` command.
+A more simplified requirements text is also provided as `_requirements.txt`.
+Note: tensorflow packages and scipy are only needed to run the GAN script (pet_gan.py).

+## Modules

+The project uses several modules to create memes and display them via Flask.
+These modules are:

+- app - The script that runs the Flask app and creates the user interface for generating memes.
+- meme - The script that can be used outside the Flask app to generate random memes, or user specified memes on random dog/cat images.
+The user can add their own text and author, or chose from normal and machine learning generated memes.
+- QuoteModel/quote_model - Creates `QuoteModel` objects which have a body and author from ingested quotes that are of filetypes txt, pdf, docx, and csv.
+- MemeEngine/meme_engine - From an image path, creates an image object, resized to a specified width while maintaining the aspect ratio, and adds text onto the image, saving it to a file location.

 ## Main Page